Royal Insurance: The acquisitions begin

-In turn, these acquisitions were dwarfed when, in October 1919, the Royal announced its agreed purchase of the Liverpool and London Globe Insurance in what was the industry's largest insurance merger to date, leaving it substantially ahead of its nearest competitor.
-The “Globe’s” subsequent EGM to approve the merger made it clear that it would work “under its own directors and management as a separate concern”.
-There was an overlap in the two insurers’ interests, for instance in the colonial markets.
+In October 1919, the Royal announced its agreed purchase of the Liverpool & London & Globe Insurance in what was the industry's largest insurance merger to date, leaving it substantially ahead of its nearest competitor.
+The "Globe's" subsequent EGM to approve the merger made it clear that it would work "under its own directors and management as a separate concern".
+There was an overlap in the two insurers' interests, for instance in the colonial markets.
 However, the benefits of amalgamation were slow to materialise.
 The enlarged Royal comprised several large companies in Britain and the USA, all with separate names and identities.
 Pugh listed eight from the Royal and six from the Globe.
-“Nor was it intended that the identity of any of these companies…would be lost”.
+"Nor was it intended that the identity of any of these companies…would be lost".
 It was not until 1938 that all the US companies were in the same head office and Royal and Globe continued with their head offices until after the Second World War.
 Although the 1930s was a period of difficult trading, the Royal continued its expansion through new offices and after the War, the Royal was still by far the largest British insurer in the US.

 Post-war growth

-The post-war period saw both further acquisitions and a rationalisation of its semi-independent subsidiaries.
-In 1961 Royal bought Canada Western Assurance and British American Insurance; and at home, London and Lancashire Insurance.
-The London and Lancashire was part of a wave of British insurance mergers and it contributed £70 million to combined assets of £400 million; however, its underwriting profits were only £20,000 compared to Royal’s £2 million.
-The rationalisation continued and was marked, in particular, with the move in 1960 of the head office from Liverpool to London.
-Even this had not gone far enough for there was further restructuring in 1981 with new companies responsible for the totality of specific product areas, e.g., Royal Life Insurance Ltd.
+The post-war period saw further acquisitions and a rationalisation of the company's semi-independent subsidiaries.
+In 1961, Royal bought Canada Western Assurance and British American Insurance and, at home, London and Lancashire Insurance.
+The acquisition of London and Lancashire was part of a wave of British insurance mergers and contributed £70 million to combined assets of £400 million.
+However, its underwriting profits were only £20,000 compared to Royal’s £2 million.
+The rationalisation continued and was marked, in particular, with the move of the head office from Liverpool to London in 1960.
+Even that had not gone far enough because there was further restructuring in 1981, with new companies made responsible for specific product areas, e.g., Royal Life Insurance Ltd.